Followers

 7. Paṭṭhāna - Analysis of 24 types of condition

-Every Piṭaka has special characteristics which different from the other piṭakas.
-Atthasālinī says,
+Every Piṭaka has special characteristics which differ from the other piṭakas.
+The Atthasālinī says:

-“Ettha hi Vinayapiṭakaṃ āṇārahena bhagavatā āṇābahulato desitattā āṇādesanā, Suttanta piṭakaṃ vohārakusalena bhagavatā vohāra bahulato desitatā vohāradesanā, Abhidhamma piṭakaṃ paramatthakusalena bhagavatā paramatthabahulato desitattā paramattha desanā’ti vuccati”1
+"Ettha hi Vinayapiṭakaṃ āṇārahena bhagavatā āṇābahulato desitattā āṇādesanā, Suttanta piṭakaṃ vohārakusalena bhagavatā vohāra bahulato desitatā vohāradesanā, Abhidhamma piṭakaṃ paramatthakusalena bhagavatā paramatthabahulato desitattā paramattha desanā'ti vuccati"

-Here my aim is to examine the Stages in the development of the Pāli Tipiṭaka with reference to relevant sources and according to scholarly views.
+This article aims to examine the stages in the development of the Pāli Tipiṭaka with reference to relevant sources and according to scholarly views.

-By literally examining the Tipiṭaka, we can find gradual development until certain period about 3rd century BC.
+By literally examining the Tipiṭaka, we can find gradual development until a certain period about the 3rd century BC.
 It is obvious that all the discourses of the Buddha did not preach at once in one place.
-The Buddha travelled around the middle India in 6th century BC and within 45 years he preached Dhamma to different kind of people in different kind of places in different countries.
-Most of discourses included in Sutta Piṭaka and rules in Vinaya piṭaka are preached and promulgated by the Buddha.
-The disciples contemporary to the Buddha have preached rest of other suttas which include in the Pāli canon.
-Those preaching of the disciples also consider as Buddhavacana because they preached Dhamma based on the Buddha’s concept and to explain the path of liberation which was introduced by the Buddha.
+The Buddha travelled around the middle India in the 6th century BC and within 45 years he preached Dhamma to different kinds of people in different kinds of places in different countries.
+Most of the discourses included in the Sutta Piṭaka and rules in Vinaya Piṭaka are preached and promulgated by the Buddha.
+The disciples contemporary to the Buddha have preached the rest of other suttas which are included in the Pāli canon.
+Those preachings of the disciples also consider as Buddhavacana because they preached Dhamma based on the Buddha's concept and to explain the path of liberation which was introduced by the Buddha.

-As a result of first Buddhist council, Dhamma and Vinaya was collected under special order.
-When they divided scriptures into two categories named Sutta piṭaka and Vinaya Piṭaka, they never divided scriptures as early scriptures, and later developed teachings.
-Therefore we have to have another characteristics to identify the development of it.
-We can examine the Tipiṭaka under following characteristics such as,
+As a result of the First Buddhist Council, Dhamma and Vinaya was collected under special order.
+When they divided scriptures into two categories named Sutta Piṭaka and Vinaya Piṭaka, they never divided scriptures as early scriptures and later developed teachings.
+Therefore we have to have other characteristics to identify the development of it.
+We can examine the Tipiṭaka under following characteristics:

-3. Recorded information include in the Pāli canon
+3. Recorded information included in the Pāli canon

-4. Comparative examine between Theravada Pāli canon and canon of the other Buddhist schools
+4. Comparative examination between Theravada Pāli canon and canon of the other Buddhist schools

 6. Changes in the ideas (Buddhalogy, Abhiññā, miracle powers, Concept of Omniscient, Dibbacakkhu, Great human marks etc.)